Talmage-Hilton/Stat-386-Blog/_posts/2024-03-06-data-curation.md

 image: "/assets/img/ball.jpeg"
 display_image: false  # change this to true to display the image below the banner
 ---
 <p class="intro"><span class="dropcap">T</span>his post will dive into how I created a data set of EPL data using web scraping via Selenium.
-I gathered data on individual players including their name, skill level potential, position, and estimated transfer value.
+I gathered data on individual players including their name, skill level, potential, position, and estimated transfer value.
 Follow along this article if you want to curate a similar data set!</p>

 ## Introduction